business days guide

 Monday through the following Sunday

-A week with a public holiday on Wednesday
+Week with a holiday on Wednesday

 Four business days when the holiday is excluded—Mon, Tue, Thu, and Fri count; Wed and the weekend do not.